Crypt Lake Trail: Ferry service

-Ferry service from the Waterton townsite brings hikers to the trail head twice in the morning and returns to pick them up, twice in the late afternoon (off of peak season [May–June, Sept-Oct], ferry services only make 1 round trip per day.)
-The time span is reasonable to perform the whole trail, but it's always a good idea to keep an eye on the time.
+Ferry service from the Waterton townsite brings hikers to the trail head and returns to pick them up.
+The time span between drop-off and pickup is reasonable to perform the whole trail.
 There is no potable drinking water provided at the trail head (ferry landing site) or anywhere along the trail.
-There is an outhouse at the start of the trail where the ferry docks, and near the top of the trail at the designated campground before crossing to the cave entrance, however hikers are advised to bring their own toilet paper.
+There is an outhouse at the start of the trail where the ferry docks, and near the top of the trail at the designated campground before crossing to the cave entrance.